 The goal of this contest is to recognize those who are doing an outstanding job on their farm and are serving in leadership positions in their communities and within the Federation.
 This contest is designed for those who have more than 50% of their income subject to normal production risk.

-All three finalists receive a $500 Red Land Cotton gift card.
+All three finalists will receive a gift from the Alabama Farmers Federation.
 The Outstanding Young Farm Family receives $35,000 toward purchasing a new Ford truck, courtesy of Alfa Insurance.
 They also receive a John Deere 825i Gator, sponsored by Alabama Ag Credit and Alabama Farm Credit, as well as a lease on a John Deere tractor provided by John Deere, Snead Ag, Tri Green Equipment and SunSouth.

 Applications are due by Jan.
 15.

 The Farmers Federation’s strength depends on its members’ abilities to analyze agricultural issues and decide on solutions that best meet their needs.

 This competition simulates a committee meeting where discussion and active participation are expected from participants.
 The competitors discuss pre-selected topics, and the participants receive the topics in advance.
 The four bases of general discussion are cooperation, constructive criticism, problem solving and communication.

 The first round of competition is at the Commodity Conference in August, the second round is at the Annual Meeting in December.
 All four finalists receive a prize from the Federation.
 The 2021 Discussion Meet winner receives a four-wheeler courtesy of First South Farm Credit and an expense-paid trip to the national competition, courtesy of the Alabama Farmers Federation.

 A collegiate version of the discussion meet is held each November at Auburn University.
 Any student is welcome to participate.
 Check with the Auburn Young Farmers for more information.